What time is Love Island on tonight?

 Love Island is expected to run for a total of eight weeks, airing on ITV2 throughout July and August.

-Among the contestants to feature on this year’s instalment are a semi-professional footballer, a civil servant and a lettings manager.
+Among the contestants to feature on this year’s instalment are a semi-professional footballer, a fashion blogger and a lettings manager.

 What time is Love Island on tonight?

-Tonight’s episode will air at 9.00pm.
-It will last just over one hour and conclude at 10.05pm.
+Tonight’s episode will air at 9pm.
+It will last 80 minutes and conclude at 10:20pm.

 Will there be a re-coupling tonight?

-There won’t be a re-coupling tonight, with the villa still reeling from the last re-coupling on Sunday (18 July).
-Sharon Gaffka was dumped from the villa as a result of the switcheroo, which saw AJ Bunker pick Hugo Hammond to couple up with, leaving Sharon single in the process.
+Despite Wednesday (21 July) night’s episode seeing Danny and AJ eliminated from the villa and new bombshells Abigail, Georgia and Tyler joining the show, tonight’s episode will feature yet another recoupling.

+The boys will choose which girls they want to couple up with once again, with the remaining contestant being dumped from the villa.

-The Independent recently spoke to past Love Island star Shaughna Phillips about her experiences on the show, with the reality star answering a series of questions submitted by readers.
-You can read the Q&A here.
+The Independent recently spoke to past Love Island star Georgia Steel about her experiences on the show, with the reality star answering a series of questions submitted by readers.
+You can watch the Q&A here.

 Love Island is available to watch on ITV2 and ITV Hub.
 Episodes are available the following morning on BritBox.